 - IRB approval is required for any case where the consent process is waived or altered.

-- The UIC IRB may approve a consent procedure which does not include, or which alters, some or all of the elements of informed consent.
+- The UIC IRB may approve a waiver of consent or a consent procedure which does not include, or which alters, some or all of the basic and/or additional elements of informed consent for general research [45 CFR 46.116(f)].
 The investigator must justify in a protocol specific manner, and the IRB must document, that: